jnozzi/cocoadev.com/markdown/AdviceOnImportingHeaders.md

 ----

 This has nothing to do with headers.
 Read the error message again.
-The compiler things the split view is an General/NSSplitView, not an General/FTPSplitView.
+The compiler things the split view is an NSSplitView, not an FTPSplitView.
 This means that the type of your variable is incorrect.
 Fix the type and your warnings should go away.

 ----

 Thanks!
-I totally forgot to change the in my AppController header file to FTPSplitView, as it had been there as General/NSSplitView.
+I totally forgot to change the in my AppController header file to FTPSplitView, as it had been there as NSSplitView.
 Thanks for the heads up.

 ----
 As you can use @class A and tell the compiler that 'there is a class A'  and avoid including headers, is there any way to forward declare the methods to remove the warnings?